newrelic/open-source-tools/nerdpacks/oss-template/README.md

 This application analyzes your cloud environment, and figures out where you're wasting money on excess cloud capacity.
 The application compares the size of your instances to their utilization, and estimates how much you could save by optimizing the size.

 > You should also include at least one screenshot.
-Ensure you remove any sensitive data like NR-only tools, customer data, and sensitive data about our systems (for a full list, see [Docs site security guidelines for images](https://newrelic.jiveon.com/docs/DOC-8362) on Jive).
+Remove any sensitive data like customer data, NR-only tools, and system information like hostnames (for a full list, see [Docs site security guidelines for images](https://newrelic.jiveon.com/docs/DOC-8362) on Jive).

 ![Screenshot #1](screenshots/screenshot_01.png)
 ![Screenshot #2](screenshots/screenshot_02.png)